barrettinfotech/trumpet-rep-sheets/lesson-notes/enzob.md

 ## Lesson Notes

+## Special mid-week edition!

+4 basic ways of practicing:

+1. repetition
+2. isolation
+3. use metronome to gradually increase tempo
+4. quality control ("can I play this passage X number of times in a row the way I want?")

 ## week 12

 Great work on Haydn.
 Read your sticky notes. in general many notes too sharp and many ends of phrases and quarter notes are a bit too short. pace yourself to high Bb

 #### the formatting worked—but bumped me to a different part of the page. but no problem.&#x20;